cechallenge/cechallenge.github.io/challenge.md

 ###### First round assessment submissions

  1. Documentation describing the optimization methods and algorithms used by participants. (**docs** or **pdf** format)
+  ※ Please list the inference time and accuracy performed on the participant's and team's local environment.
  2. A GitBub URL containing the framework and source code that you modified.

 Make sure you submit the above two items in the [**Submission.**](https://cechallenge.github.io/submission/)